portfolio-performance/portfolio-help/docs/en/reference/file/save.md

 ```
 As you can see, there is nearly a one-to-one relationship between the input form of the buy transaction and the XML.
 Please note that -internally- PP works with nano units (10^9) for the number of shares and hecto units (10^2) for the price.

-## XML compressed format

-With this option the XML file is compressed and stored as a ZIP file.The compression ratio is quite high (around 1:10).
-Subsequently, you can directly open the ZIP file in PP without the need to extract the XML from the ZIP archive beforehand.

-## XML AES-128/256 Encrypted

-Saving the project in the AES-128 format (Advanced Encryption Standard) will use a key of 128 bits (= 16 bytes or characters) to encrypt your data.
+The PortfolioPerformance mobile app, introduced in February 2024, does not support the XML file format.

+## Password protected (AES-256)

+AES-256 encryption is a method of securing your data by converting it into a code that can only be accessed with a unique key.
+This encryption technique uses a 256-bit key, which is a string of 256 zeros and ones, to encrypt and decrypt the data.
+When data is encrypted using AES-256, it is transformed into a random sequence of characters that is unreadable without the key.
 In order to generate this key, PP needs a password that is at least 6 characters.
-However, a password that is longer and more complex will have more entropy, which means it is harder to guess.
-A password with at least 128 bits of entropy will produce a key that is as secure as AES-128 encryption.
-However, most passwords do not have that much entropy, because they are based on words, names, dates, or personal information that can be easily guessed or found out.
-Therefore, you should use a password that is as long and as random as possible, and avoid using common or simple passwords.
+However, a password that is longer and more complex will have more randomness and unpredictability, which means it is harder to guess.

-Since AES-256 uses a key of 256 bits, it's more secure.

-Figure: Saving a portfolio with AES-128 encryption needs a password.{class=pp-figure}
+Figure: Saving a portfolio with AES-256 encryption needs a password.{class=pp-figure}

 ![](./images/mnu-save-encrypted.png)

-Distinguishing an encrypted file from a regular one is possible by examining the file extension.
-Encrypted files have the extension .portfolio, while other formats are represented by XML or ZIP extensions.

-## Binary & Binary password protected
+## Binary

 An XML file is a human-readable file format (see above for an example).
-A binary format is more compact and efficient.
+A binary format is more compact and efficient and therefore a file can be opened and saved much faster.
+However, it is no longer human-readable.
 More info is available in [Issue #2363](https://github.com/portfolio-performance/portfolio/issues/2363); watch for example the comparison in opening speed of a 720 securities & 1.3 MB historical prices project.

+Distinguishing a password-protected or binary file from a regular XML file one is possible by examining the file extension.
+Encrypted and binary files have the extension .portfolio instead of XML.